ZaraTaza/NHS-RTT/README.md

 The worst: NHS Mid and South Essex was the worst performing ICB in England at 53.1% within 18 weeks.

-The Best: NHS Gloucestershire was the best performing ICB at 74.3% within 18 weeks.
+The best: NHS Gloucestershire was the best performing ICB at 74.3% within 18 weeks.

 ![ICB Performance March 2026](visuals/ICB-Performance-(March-2026).png)